arundhathym/Smart-Neighbourhood-Parking-Sharing-Application/README.md

 ## 📖 About The Project

-Urban parking is a daily struggle — drivers circle blocks for minutes while nearby residents have empty driveways sitting unused.
-The **Smart Neighbourhood Parking Sharing App** bridges that gap by enabling residents to list their unused parking spots and allowing drivers to discover, book, and navigate to them in real time.
+Urban neighbourhoods have two problems happening at the same time — drivers circling streets looking for parking, and residents with empty driveways they never use.
+The **Smart Neighbourhood Parking Sharing App** solves both.

-Built as a full-stack mobile application, this project integrates live location tracking, dynamic pricing, booking management, and an interactive heatmap — all wrapped in a secure, JWT-authenticated platform.
+Built as an MCA Main Project at College of Engineering Chengannur (APJ Abdul Kalam Technological University), this is a full-stack mobile application with a **dual-role system**: users can sign up as a **Host** (space owner) or as a **Driver** (space seeker), each getting their own tailored dashboard and feature set.

 ---

-## ✨ Key Features
+## ✨ Features

+### 👥 Dual Role System
+- **Role Selection** at onboarding — choose to be a Host or a Driver
+- Separate dedicated dashboards per role

+### 🏠 Host Features
+- Add and manage parking space listings
+- View and respond to booking requests
+- Manage host profile and preferences
+- Track booking history

+### 🚗 Driver Features
+- Browse and search available parking spots
+- View detailed spot information
+- Book individual spots or use **Bulk Booking** for multiple spots
+- View bulk search results
+- Save favourite spots for quick access
+- View full booking history and individual booking details

+### 🗺️ Maps & Visualization
-- 🗺️ **Real-Time Location & Map Integration** — live map view showing nearby available spots
+- Real-time map view of available nearby spots
-- 📍 **Spot Listing by Residents** — homeowners can list, price, and manage their spots
-- 📅 **Booking Management** — book, cancel, and track reservation status in real time
-- 💰 **Dynamic Pricing** — pricing adjusts based on demand and availability
-- 🔥 **Heatmap Visualization** — visual hotspot view of high-demand parking zones
+- **Heatmap visualization** of high-demand parking zones in the neighbourhood

-- 🔐 **JWT Authentication** — secure login/signup with token-based session management
+### 💳 Payments
-- 🔔 **Booking Notifications** — real-time updates for booking confirmations and cancellations
+- Integrated payments screen for booking transactions

-- 📱 **Cross-Platform** — runs on both Android and iOS via Expo
+### 🔐 Authentication
+- User registration and login
+- JWT-based session management
+- Personal details management

+### 🛟 Support
+- In-app Help Center screen

 ---